Saelyria/Braid/Documentation/UpdatingData.md

 ## Animating Updates

 Tableau includes support for automatically creating diffs when data for cells or sections is updated as well as for automatically animating diffs in data with UIKit's native table view animations.
-Enabling this feature is voluntary, and simply requires conformance to the `CollectionIdentifiable` protocol on the model objects (or view models) used for cells.
-This protocol has only one requirement: a
+Enabling this feature is voluntary, and simply requires conformance to a couple protocols on the data you want to be diffable.
+At a minimum, your data type must conform to the `CollectionIdentifiable` protocol to track moves, inserts, and deletes.
+The `CollectionIdentifiable` protocol has only one requirement: a `collectionId` string property, which should uniquely identify an instance of the model in the collection of data bound to the table.
+Your data can then additionally conform to the
-`collectionId` string property.
-Table and collection view binders use this property to track insertion, movement, and deletion of items on the table.
+`Equatable` protocol to enable 'reload' animations.

-> Note that all models represented by the table must conform to `CollectionIdentifiable` for any of the sections to be animatable.
-So, if you use different model or view model types for different sections, ensure that all types conform to the protocol and that you ensure that their
+### Example

-`collectionId` properties can't collide.
+For animation updates to work as expected, it's important to understand how each of these conformances plays in diffing and what value to use for the `collectionId` property.
+The distinction between the protocols is the difference between 'identity' and 'equality', and can be explained with a row of cars.

-For animation updates to work as expected, it's important to understand what value to assign to this property, as it can be any string.
-The
+In a row of cars, each car has a license plate that uniquely identifies which car it is.
+When cars are re-ordered in their parking lot, we can check which cars moved where by checking their license plates - this maps to insertions, deletions, and moves in a diff.
+The license plates must be unique for this diff to work properly - it marks the 'identity' of the car.
+However, cars have a number of other properties that might change (paint colour, wheels, audio system) that, when changed, would reflect an 'update'.
+By comparing these properties to their previous values, we can determine the 'equality' of the car.

-`collectionId` property is meant to uniquely identify an object in a collection of similar objects, like a serial number on a product or license plate on a car, and should not change when the object is 'updated' (e.g. a car keeps the same license plate if its tires are changed or it is repainted).
-In other words, this id should identify an object's 'identity', not its 'equality'.
-Obeying this distinction allows Tableau to identify when a model has 'moved' in a dataset (it found its `collectionId` in a position different than where it was before when it attempts to generate a diff) versus when a model has 'updated' (its `collectionId` is the same, just the other properties on the model have changed).
-This property is generally mapped to some kind of main 'id' property on a model object where possible.
+These roles - identity and equality - are expressed by the `CollectionIdentifiable` and `Equatable` protocols, respectively.
+Tableau will use the `collectionId` (like a car's license plate) you provide to track where items have moved and, if your model conforms to `Equatable`, will use its `==` method to see if items that didn't move were updated (thus reloading its cell).